 Priory launches specialist drug addiction service in Manchester

-The clinic, which will be based at the Pall Mall Medical Centre at Pall Mall Court in Manchester, will offer an addiction outpatient clinic, focusing on the helping and treating individuals who have begun to experience problems with their use of recreational drugs.
-The clinic will be led by Consultant Psychiatrist Dr Haitham Nadeem, who specialises in addictions and general adult acute mental health at the Priory Hospital Altrincham.
+The clinic, which will be based at the Pall Mall Medical Centre at Pall Mall Court in Manchester, will offer an drug addiction outpatient clinic, focusing on helping and treating individuals who have begun to experience problems with their use of recreational drugs.
+The clinic will be led by Consultant Psychiatrist, Dr Haitham Nadeem, who specialises in addictions and general adult acute mental health at Priory Hospital Altrincham.

-Physiologically, these drugs may cause cardiovascular problems, respiratory distress, nervous system adverse effects and damage, and they can also result in serious mental health problems, some of them for a long duration and with very damaging consequences.
+Physiologically, these drugs may cause cardiovascular problems, respiratory distress, nervous system damage, and they can also result in serious mental health problems, some of them for a long duration and with very damaging consequences.

-“It is vitally important that advice is more widely available and by locating a clinic in the centre of Manchester we are opening up Priory’s expertise to more people.
-Often a problem does not come to light until the physical effects present, often resulting in a visit to Accident & Emergency and I would encourage anyone who is concerned about their drug use to visit the clinic to discuss the options available.”
+“It is vitally important that advice is more widely available and by locating a clinic in the centre of Manchester, we are opening up Priory’s expertise to more people.
+Often, a problem does not come to light until the physical effects present, often resulting in a visit to an accident and emergency department, and I would encourage anyone who is concerned about their drug use to visit the clinic to discuss the options available.”